MinecraftForge/Documentation/docs/utilities/tags.md

 Similarly, you may append to or override tags declared in other domains, such as Vanilla, by declaring your own JSONs.
 For example, to add your own mod's saplings to the Vanilla sapling tag, you would specify it in `/data/minecraft/tags/blocks/saplings.json`, and Vanilla will merge everything into one tag at reload, if the `replace` option is false.
 If `replace` is true, then all entries before the json specifying `replace` will be removed.
+Entries which may not be present, such as resources from other mods, can be included using a compound tag that uses an id string and required boolean set to false.
 See the [Vanilla wiki][tags] for a description of the base syntax.

-Forge extensions on the Vanilla syntax:
+Forge extension on the Vanilla syntax:

-* The `optional` array was depreciated and has been removed in favor of the vanilla method of specifying optional tag values.
 * You may declare a `remove` array of the same format as the `values` array.
 Any values listed here will be removed from the tag.
 This acts as a finer grained version of the Vanilla `replace` option.